Top 25 DynamoDB Interview Questions & Answers [2024]

 15. What are DynamoDB Streams?

-DynamoDB Streams allow capturing the time-ordered sequence of item-level modifications made to a DynamoDB table.
-This information saves in a log for 24 hours, and each modification made to the database records sequentially to the modification order.
+DynamoDB Streams capture the time-ordered sequence of item-level modifications made to a DynamoDB table.
+This information is saved in a log for 24 hours, and each modification is recorded sequentially in the order it was made.

 Read more: DynamoDB Streams.